 There is no need for laser registration in Switzerland.

-You can check what measures you will need to comply to according to the EPFL internal directive: Control of laser risks.
+You can check what measures you will need to comply with according to the EPFL internal directive: Control of laser risks.

 Experimental area delimitation